Overview – Clear DirectX Shader Cache

 Step 2: Select the Main Drive from the dropdown menu and click the “OK” button.

-Step 3: Check the “DirectX Shader Cache” option and click the “OK” button to clean it.
+Step 3: In the “Disk Cleanup” tab, check the “DirectX Shader Cache” option and click the “OK” button to clean it.

 3. Clear DirectX Shader Cache via Storage Sense